Student Academic Records

 At the end of each fall and spring semester, registration offices must process significant volumes of grades, completions, and verifications after all final grades are submitted by instructors.
 This end-of-term processing is not finished for a minimum of two weeks after the last final exam.

 For students graduating at the end of spring semester: degree verification, posting, and diploma printing/mailing must be done after end-of-term grades are processed.
 Diplomas are not normally mailed for a minimum of four weeks after the last final exam.
 Students are advised to anticipate waiting these periods of time, and should plan ahead when working with employers, graduate schools, agencies, or licensing bureaus when ordering transcripts, grade reports, or degree verifications.

 No official transcript will be issued until all financial obligations have been met.

 Transcripts are issued only at the written and signed request of the student.
-The purpose of this policy is to protect the privacy of the individual concerned and to minimize the possibility of the use of another's transcripts by an imposter.
-Students are advised to plan on a three-to-five-day turn-around on requests.
+The purpose of this policy is to protect the privacy of the individual concerned and to minimize the possibility of the use of another's transcripts for fraudulent purposes.
+Students are advised to plan on a three-to-five-business day turn-around on requests.
 Due to the volume of transcript requests received at the end of fall and spring semesters students should plan on a two-week turn-around on requests.

 Official transcripts are normally issued directly to other educational institutions or prospective employers designated by the student.
 Official transcripts issued to the student for purposes of transport to another party can be provided in a sealed envelope but will be considered unofficial if opened by the student.
 Unsealed transcripts issued directly to students are considered unofficial and are stamped "Issued to Student".